Multisections of higher-dimensional manifolds: Introduction

 \subsection{Acknowledgements}

+We would like to thank Benjamin Audoux, Rudy Dissler, David Gay and Jean-Paul Mohsen for helpful discussions.
 This work was supported by the ANR project SyTriQ ANR-20-CE40-0004-01.
 The first author was supported by the FNRS in his ``Research Fellow'' position at UCLouvain, under Grant no. 1B03320F.